 Taking control of your emotional health involves realizing that choices you make about sleep, diet and exercise can have a direct impact on your emotions and state of mind.
 It also means being proactive when you are concerned about your thoughts or feelings.
 When unaddressed, mental health problems like depression, bipolar disorder, anxiety disorders, eating disorders and addiction can make it hard to do well or feel good.
 The good news is that these problems are treatable and getting help is the first step towards feeling better and moving forward.

-The key to taking control of your emotional health is to listen to your body and understand it’s needs.
+The key to taking control of your emotional health is to listen to your body and understand its needs.
 Make sure to get plenty of sleep.
 Stay active.
 Research has shown that people dealing with mild to moderate depression have experienced up to a 50 percent reduction in symptoms after exercising on a regular basis.
-Be sure to eat a health, balanced diet.
+Be sure to eat a healthy, balanced diet.
 Avoid stressful situations whenever possible and make sure you have the right tools to deal with the situations you can’t avoid.
-Know your limits when it comes to topics like drugs and alcohol.
+Know your limits when it comes to drugs and alcohol.

 Above all else, it’s important to speak up and get things checked out if you are concerned about your thoughts, feelings or behavior.

 Please be sure to select your school above so we can provide you with information about resources and help on or near your campus.